teachingaway/teachingaway.github.io/_posts/2014-09-15-tech-law-link-list-hiring-lawyers.md

 share: true
 ---

 There’s lots of advice on the internet, mostly bad.
-In our new series, "Tech Law Link Lists", we curate some useful guidance for startups.
-This is advice that's worth reading, but it may not be the right advice for *your* startup.
+Our new series, "Tech Law Link Lists" picks out the more useful guidance for startups.
+This is advice worth reading, but it may not be advice that's right for *your* startup.
 The first installment is how to hire a lawyer for your startup.

 ### Hire a *Startup* Lawyer, But Not Your *Investor’s* Startup Lawyer.